Justice (DC Comics)

 Justice is a twelve-issue American comic book limited series published bimonthly by DC Comics from August 2005 through June 2007, written by Alex Ross and Jim Krueger, with art also by Ross and Doug Braithwaite.
-Its story involves the superhero team known as the Justice League of America confronting the supervillain team the Legion of Doom after every supervillain is motivated by a shared dream that seems to be a vision of the planet's destruction, which they intend to avoid.
+Its story involves the superhero team known as the Justice League of America as they confront the supervillain team the Legion of Doom, led by Lex Luthor and Brainiac, one of the greatest enemies of Superman, and after every supervillain is motivated by a shared dream that seems to be a vision of the planet's destruction, which they intend to avoid.

 Development

 After releasing their previous project, Earth X for Marvel Comics, Alex Ross, Jim Krueger, and Doug Braithwaite started developing JUSTICE, a 12-issue bi-monthly series.
 All layouts and pencils were provided by Braithwaite, then painted over by Ross.
 Ross described the series as a full-on superhero war, the Super Friends versus the Legion of Doom, to the death.